Steam-Chat-Bot/node-steam-chat-bot/README.md

 CleverbotTrigger - Uses cleverbot to reply to a message, optionally only when a specific word is mentioned.

 GoogleTrigger - Prints out the title and link of the first search result on Google.
-Ability to get multiple results will be added later.

 GoogleImagesTrigger - Prints a link to the first search result on Google Images.

-IsUpTrigger - checks to see if a webserver is running.
+IsUpTrigger - Checks to see if a webserver is running (looks for 200, 301, 302 status)

-JoinChatTrigger - tells the bot to join a groupchat - set option notify to false if you don't want the bot to announce who told it to join the chat.
+JoinChatTrigger - tells the bot to join a groupchat, and announce who sent it

 KickTrigger - tells the box to kick someone from a groupchat.

-LeaveChatTrigger - tells the bot to leave a groupchat. - set option notify to false if you don't want the bot to announce who told it to leave the chat.
+LeaveChatTrigger - tells the bot to leave a groupchat, announcing who commanded it

 LockChatTrigger - tells the bot to lock a groupchat.